 Lake District Sky Trails accepts its responsibility to make its courses as safe as is reasonably practicable.
 However, adventurous activities are inherently hazardous and cannot be completely risk free, however hard we try.
 Accidents can happen without any contributory negligence from Lake District Sky Trails or its staff.
 Lake District Sky Trails can accept no responsibility for loss or damage to personal property or for personal injury not arising as a result of its own act or default.
 I understand and accept the above statements and accept that I have a responsibility to take careful note of instructions and to act in a way that will minimise the likelihood of injury.
 I am fit for the course and will inform Lake District Sky Trails before the course of any special medical conditions that might affect my safety.

-Lake District Sky Trails is a trading name of The Outdoor Warehouse (Windermere) Ltd.
+Lake District Sky Trails is a trading name of LDST Ltd.